JLee3883/Code-Refractored-Hwrk1-JennLee/README.md

 # Finished!

 All in all, this was frustrating but honestly so fullfilling.
 The instant joy when a code is worked out or a page is debugged and when your final product is what it should be is so surprising.
 It's an overwhelming feeling of relief and satisfaction!
+I give thanks to all the direction, resources supplied and teamwork involved ❤️️